gatsby-uc/plugins/packages/gatsby-source-strapi/README.md

 Source plugin for pulling documents into Gatsby from a Strapi API.

-> ⚠️ This version of `gatsby-source-strapi` is only compatible with Strapi v4.
+> ⚠️ This version of `gatsby-source-strapi` is only compatible with Strapi v5 and v4.
 For v3 use this [release](https://www.npmjs.com/package/gatsby-source-strapi/v/1.0.3)

 _This plugin is now maintained publicly by the Gatsby User Collective.
 Join us in maintaining this piece of software._